 How Do I Know If I Need a Brake Controller?

 If you are trying to decide if you need a brake controller to pull a trailer, the short answer is, yes.
 The way you will know for sure is if the trailer you are towing has brakes, then you need a brake controller.
 It’s unsafe to pull a trailer without brakes.
-If your trailer has brakes, but your towing vehicle does not have a brake controller, you will not have any ability to apply the trailer brakes.
+If your trailer has brakes, but your towing vehicle does not have a brake controller, you will not have any ability to apply the trailer brakes unless you use a wireless brake controller.
+This article will explain how to use a wireless brake controller.

 How Do I Know If My Trailer Has Brakes?